apache/apisix-website/website/docs/general/community.md

 description: This article provides useful information about Apache APISIX's Community, including 2 ways to join the Slack channel.
 ---

+Apache APISIX is a project maintained by community members under the Apache Software Foundation.
+It is an open source project that abides by the [Apache code of conduct](https://www.apache.org/foundation/policies/conduct.html).
+Apache APISIX is a dynamic, real-time, high-performance Cloud-Native API Gateway.
+It handles traditional north-south traffic, as well as east-west traffic between services.

+## Apache APISIX Community

+Apache APISIX is an open source infrastructure software company that provides API processing and analytics with products and solutions for microservices and real-time traffic processing; such as API gateway, k8s ingress controller, and Service Mesh.

+The Apache APISIX project is built by collaboration of the community and great contributors.
+Catch up on other activities in this community by subscribing to the [mailing list](dev-subscribe@apisix.apache.org).

+## How to get involved

+Want to get involved with a project, join our slack community, collaborate & interact with other community members who will make sure you are not left out.
+We are open to any form of contribution; like code contributions, design, community management, advocacy, or you can just to listen in.

 ## Slack

 Apache APISIX provides 2 ways to join the Slack channel.